 What happens when millions of people are forced to leave their own homes due to conflict, violence, development risks, disasters and climate change?
 Do these millions of people have rights?
 The case can be made that internal displacement is the greatest tragedy of our time and that the people being displaced (mostly women & children) are among the most vulnerable of the human family.
 What are we going to do to help families caught between warring parties and having to leave their home under relentless bombardments or threat of armed attacks, whose own governments may be responsible for displacing them?
 And what about the thousands of people who are residents of poor neighborhoods rendered unsafe and uninhabitable, at least temporarily, by the impacts of weather-related, geophysical or technological hazards?
 Alexandra and her team at the Internal Displacement Monitoring Centre will have some of the answers, which will help us know better and do better.
-This show made possible due to the generous support of The Chapman Automotive Group.

 Join us for the third of our five-part series spotlighting women leading the charge to address global warming.
 We believe there is no better moment to accelerate the cause of gender equality around the world, than by raising the voices of brilliant women who are creating positive change by doing the good thing for the planet.